-- Prep dates.
-Take the 20 dates, and soak them in warm water for about 10 minutes.
+Prep dates.
+Soak the dates in warm water for about 10 minutes.
 This will allow them to soften up and they will become a BETTER binder for these energy bites.

 Pulse, and then let it run for several minutes to get everything well processed.
 This will allow you to form balls without adding other things (like peanut butter and/or honey).

-- Form balls.
-Dump the energy bite mixture in another bowl.
-Then form it into small balls.
-You should get about 20 of them in total.
-Set them on a baking sheet lined with parchment paper and chill.
+Form balls.
+Dump the energy bite mixture in another bowl and then form it into small balls.
+You should get about 22 of them in total.
+Set the date nut balls on a baking sheet lined with parchment paper and chill.
 (You can also freeze them for a bit.)

-- Add chocolate.
+Add chocolate.
 Take one ball at a time, and dip in chocolate until well coated.
 Shake off excess chocolate and place back on baking sheet.
 Add a few pumpkin seeds or sunflower seeds to the top before the chocolate hardens.
 You can also add a little sprinkle of kosher salt.